VimeansethThorng/fastapi-react-typescript-chatbot/frontend.md

-# React Frontend Documentation
+# ⚛️ React TypeScript Frontend Documentation

 ## Overview

 This is a modern React frontend built with TypeScript for a chatbot application.
-It provides an intuitive chat interface with conversation management, real-time messaging, and seamless integration with the FastAPI backend.
+It provides an intuitive chat interface with conversation management, real-time messaging, rich content rendering (tables, code, equations), and seamless integration with the FastAPI backend.

-## Architecture
+## 🏗️ Architecture

 ```mermaid
 graph TB